HarrisonAllen/SheikahSlate_PebbleWatchface/README.md

 ### 7 Runes to Choose
 Randomly selects one of 7 different runes to display.
 Can select different runes in settings.
 ### Settings Customization
-Uses Clay for the settings in Pebble
+Uses Clay for the settings in Pebble app.
 ## Customization in Settings
 The following are customizable within the settings app:
 * Left and Right column text